 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Kinh tế và Đô thịBáo Kinh tế và Đô thị19/07/2024
+Báo Kinh tế và Đô thịBáo Kinh tế và Đô thị18/07/2024

-Laws expected by the people
+Laws that the people expect

 More detailed regulations are needed.

-Chairman of Hoa Binh Construction Group Le Viet Hai
+Chairman of Hoa Binh Construction Group, Le Viet Hai

-Sharing his joy upon hearing the news of the law's passing, Mr. Nguyen Thanh Huy (District 3, Ho Chi Minh City) hoped that the new points of the law would be actively promoted in practice, having a profound impact on many aspects of life, economy and society: "The efforts to resolve the bottlenecks shown in the newly passed laws, although not yet reaching expectations, will certainly have a positive effect.
-I hope the Government and relevant ministries and branches will allocate resources and the best conditions to quickly bring the law into life" - Mr. Huy said.
+Sharing his joy upon hearing the news of the law's passage, Mr. Nguyen Thanh Huy (District 3, Ho Chi Minh City) expressed his hope that the new provisions of the law would have a positive impact in practice, profoundly affecting many aspects of life, economy, and society: “The efforts to address bottlenecks, as demonstrated in the recently passed laws, may not have met expectations, but they will certainly have a positive effect.
+I hope the Government and relevant ministries and agencies will allocate the best resources and conditions to quickly bring the law into practice,” said Mr. Huy.

 Dr. Le Xuan Nghia, economic expert